AntCPLab/OpenCoral/tutorial.md

-(C) 2018 University of Bristol, Bar-Ilan University.
-See License.txt

 Suppose we want to add 2 integers mod p in clear, where p has 128 bits and compute over 2 parties inputs: P0, P1.

 First create a file named "addition.mpc" in Programs/Source/ folder containing the following: